get-ctms/get-ctms.github.io/docs/getting-started.md

 ### Automatic Tracking

-For supported carriers (MSC, Maersk, CMA-CGM), Container Tracker automatically scrapes carrier websites to gather tracking information:
+For supported carriers (MSC, Maersk, CMA-CGM, Hapag-Lloyd), Container Tracker automatically scrapes carrier websites to gather tracking information:

 1. **Submit a Container**: Enter the container number and select the carrier
 2. **Automatic Updates**: The system periodically checks the carrier's website for updates